 About Cisco Ironport Systems LLC

-Cisco Systems is leading maker of the network gear -- routers, switches, and servers as well as software -- that moves information around the internet and corporate networks.
+Cisco Systems (Cisco) is a maker of the network gear -- routers, switches, and servers as well as software -- that moves information around the internet and corporate networks.
 The company, which has dominated the market for internet protocol-based networking equipment, also makes security devices, internet conferencing systems and other networking equipment for businesses and government agencies.
-Software that controls networks has become an increasing focus for Cisco, which also provides consulting services.
+Software that controls networks has become an increasing focus for Cisco, which also provides cloud connectivity.
 Most sales come from customers in the Americas.
-Cisco's primary customers are large enterprises and telecommunications service providers, but it also sells products designed for small businesses.
+Cisco's primary customers are large enterprises and telecommunications service providers, but it also sells products designed for small businesses and public sector.

 Cisco offers products and services in four categories.

-The company's infrastructure platforms, which generate about 60% of its revenue, consist of switching, routing, wireless, and data center products that provide networking capabilities and transport and store data.
+The company's infrastructure platforms, which generate 55% of its revenue, consist of switching, routing, wireless, and data center products that provide networking capabilities and transport and store data.

-The Security product category, about 5% of revenue, includes network security, cloud and email security, identity and access management, advanced threat protection, and unified threat management products.
+The Security product category, over 5% of revenue, includes network security, cloud and email security, identity and access management, advanced threat protection, and unified threat management products.

 Cisco contracts with independent third-party companies to make printed-circuit boards, conduct in-circuit testing, assemble products, and make repairs.

 Cisco does well in the US and the Americas, which account for some 60% of its sales.
 Internationally, Cisco runs up against competitors like Huawei and Nokia, which have strongholds in Asia and Europe, respectively.
-Cisco gets about 25% of its revenue from customers in the Europe, Middle East, and Africa region and customers in the Asia/Pacific, China, and Japan region supply about 15%.
+Cisco gets more than 25% of its revenue from customers in the Europe, Middle East, and Africa region and customers in the Asia/Pacific, China, and Japan region supply 15%.

 Mergers and Acquisitions